NethServer/docs/administrator-manual/en/nextcloud.rst

 All users configured inside any user provider (see :ref:`users_and_groups-section`) can automatically access the NextCloud installation.
 After the installation a new application widget is added to the |product| web interface dashboard.

+.. note::   Nextcloud update/upgrade procedure disables the apps to avoid incompatibility problems.
+            Server logs keep track of which apps were disabled.
+After a successful update/upgrade procedure you can use the Applications page to update and re-enable the apps.

 User list
 ---------